barteljan/VISPER/README.md

 }
 ```

-We will use map to injecting it to the `StartFeature` in your `AppDelegate`.
+We will use map to inject it to the `StartFeature` in your `AppDelegate`.

 ```swift
 let startFeature = StartFeature(routePattern: "/start",